Nailsworth: History

-Nailsworth in ancient times was a settlement at the confluence of the Avening Valley and the Woodchester Valley, on the Nailsworth Stream, and from the 1st or 2nd centuries CE on the Roman Fosse Way.
+Nailsworth in ancient times was a settlement at the confluence of the Avening Valley and the Woodchester Valley, on the Nailsworth Stream.
 Among many notable historic medieval buildings in the area are Beverston Castle and Owlpen Manor.
+Nailsworth Town Hall, built as a chapel for a dissenting congregation, was completed in 1867.

-In the modern era, Nailsworth was a small mill town and centre for brewing.
+In the modern era, Nailsworth was a small mill town and centre for brewing, powered by Nailsworth Stream.
 It was connected directly to the UK national rail network between 1867 and 1947, as the terminus of the Stonehouse and Nailsworth Railway.

 Amenities

 These days Nailsworth is visited in the summer by walkers.
 It holds a farmers' market every fourth Saturday in the month.
 Local events such as the market and the Nailsworth Festival are still announced by a town crier.

 Over the past decade the small town centre has been reinvigorated.
 Besides numerous restaurants and cafes, it now contains a number of shops, including bakers, a delicatessen with a fishmonger, a hardware store, butchers, craft shops, bookshops, art galleries and a gardening shop.
 Nailsworth is a Fairtrade Town and twinned with the French town of Lèves, with which it enjoys an exchange visit in alternate years.

+Nailsworth remains connected by regular public transport; it is the terminus of the hourly Stagecoach Gold bus route 63 from Gloucester via Stroud.